 The Australian Curriculum and the Early Years Learning Framework identifies student diversity components and provides a framework for planning to ensure the needs of all students can be met.
-Turner's personalised learning guidelines can be applied through the lens of supporting students with disabilities, students who come from a language background other than English, students from Aboriginal and Torres Strait Islander backgrounds and students who are identified as gifted and talented.
+Turner's personalised learning guidelines can be applied through the lens of supporting students with disabilities, students who come from a language background other than English, students from Aboriginal and Torres Strait Islander backgrounds, students from diverse socio-economic and home care backgrounds and students who are identified as gifted and talented.